femueller/python-n26/README.md

 [![asciicast](https://asciinema.org/a/260083.svg)](https://asciinema.org/a/260083)

 ## About
-[python-n26](https://github.com/femueller/python-n26) is a Command Line Interface to request information from n26 bank accounts and a Python 3 module that can be used in Python projects.
+[python-n26](https://github.com/femueller/python-n26) is a Python 3.6+ library and Command Line Interface to request information from n26 bank accounts.
+You can use it to check your balance from the terminal or include it in your own Python projects.

 **Disclaimer:** This is an unofficial community project which is not affiliated with N26 GmbH/N26 Inc.